10 Sights in Takayama, Japan (with Map and Images)

 Sogenji Temple

-Sogenji Temple (素玄寺) is a temple of the Soto sect located in Takayama City, Gifu Prefecture, Japan.
-The mountain number is Mt.
+Sogenji Temple is a temple of the Soto sect located in Takayama City, Gifu Prefecture.
+The name of the mountain is Mt.
 Takalong.
-It is located in the Higashiyama Scenic Preservation District.
-It is known as a temple related to the Kanamori clan, the lord of Hida Takayama Domain, and has many items related to the Kanamori clan.
-Hida 33 Kannon Sacred Site No. 4.
+It is located in the Higashiyama Scenic Conservation District.
+It is known as a temple related to the Kanamori clan, the lord of the Hida Takayama domain, and has many items related to the Kanamori clan.
+Hida 33 Kannon Shrine No. 4 Shrine.

 Wikipedia: 素玄寺 (JA)